 German ESA astronaut Thomas Reiter, a flight engineer on the Expedition 13 crew aboard the International Space Station (ISS), photographed during his extra-vehicular activity (EVA) on 3 August 2006, performed together with NASA astronaut Jeff Williams (not in the picture).
 The EVA lasted for a total of 5 hours and 54 minutes.

-Ten Germans have experienced zero gravity to date as astronauts and cosmonauts.
+Ten Germans have experienced microgravity to date as astronauts and cosmonauts.
 Many experience it on a single flight, others on several; Thomas Reiter can look back at two long-term missions with the longest stay in space for a German and Ulf Merbold has been the most German frequent visitor to orbit, with three missions in eleven years.
 Not everyone who joins the astronaut corps actually makes it into space – Eberhard Köllner, Renate Brümmer and Heike Walpot remained on the ground as backup astronauts.
-Alexander Gerst is the most recent German addition to the astronaut corps, joining in 2009.
+Alexander Gerst has been on the International Space Station twice.
+On 28 May 2014, he embarked on his first mission, which lasted six months, and on 6 June 2018 on his second mission.

 German astronauts and their missions